Hyperbolic domains in real Euclidean spaces: Open problems

+The analogous problem for the Kobayashi metric has affirmative answer: the distance to a complex hypersurface is infinite, also in the nonintegrable case; see Ivashkovich and Rosay \cite{IvashkovichRosay2004}.
+Hence, if a bounded weakly pseudoconvex domain $D$ in $\C^n$ contains a Levi-flat piece in the boundary $bD$, then the Kobayashi distance to it is also infinite.
+Concerning more general weakly pseudoconvex domains, Catlin proved in 1989 \cite{Catlin1989} that every bounded weakly pseudoconvex domain of finite type in $\C^2$ is complete hyperbolic.
+A partial result in the nonintegrable case was obtained by Bertrand \cite{Bertrand2012} in 2012.
+It would be of interest to see whether minimally convex domains behave better in this respect.

+\begin{problem} Suppose that $\Omega\subset\R^n$ is a bounded minimally convex domain with smooth boundary; is $\Omega$ necessarily complete hyperbolic in the minimal metric $g_\Omega$? \end{problem}

-{\bf C. Extremal minimal discs in convex domains.} If $\Omega$ is a bounded convex domain in $\C^n$, then by the seminal result of Lempert \cite{Lempert1981,Lempert1982} there exists for every $\bp\in \Omega$ and $0\ne \xi \in \C^n$ a unique extremal holomorphic disc $F=F_{p,\xi}:\D\to \Omega$ such that $F(0)=\bp$ and the derivative $F'(0)=r\xi$ $(r>0)$ is the biggest possible.
-This extremal disc is properly embedded in $\Omega$, and it is an isometry from the disc $\D$ with the Poincar\'e metric onto its image $F(\D)\subset \Omega$ with the Kobayashi metric $\Kcal_\Omega$.
+{\bf D. Extremal minimal discs in convex domains.} If $\Omega$ is a bounded strongly convex domain in $\C^n$, then by the seminal result of Lempert \cite{Lempert1981,Lempert1982} there exists for every point $\bp\in \Omega$ and vector $0\ne \xi \in \C^n$ a unique extremal holomorphic disc $F=F_{p,\xi}:\D\to \Omega$ such that $F(0)=\bp$ and the derivative $F'(0)=r\xi$ $(r>0)$ is the biggest possible.
+This extremal disc is properly embedded in $\Omega$, and it is an isometry from $\D$ with the Poincar\'e metric onto its image $F(\D)\subset \Omega$ with the Kobayashi metric $\Kcal_\Omega$.
 Extremal holomorphic discs also exist in taut unbounded convex domains of $\C^n$ (see \cite[Lemma 3.3]{BracciSaracco2009}).

 \begin{problem} Does the analogue of Lempert's theorem hold for conformal harmonic discs in a (smoothly) bounded convex domain $\Omega\subset\R^n$, $n\ge 3$? \end{problem}